oladebo/USRealEstateProject/README.md

--- 4. How do property sales and prices vary by property type --    (e.g., singlefamily, condo, multifamily)?
+- 4. How do property sales and prices vary by property type (e.g., singlefamily, condo, multifamily)?
---This helps stakeholders compare market activity and value trends across different property types.
+- 5. This helps stakeholders compare market activity and value trends across different property types.

 SELECT